-- f.
+f.
 "Places of lodging" which have completed the NM Safe Certified training offered at https://nmsafecertified.org may operate up to 60% of maximum occupancy.
 All other "places of lodging" shall not operate at more than 25% of maximum occupancy.
 Further, and notwithstanding any other provision herein, any home, apartment, condominium, or other similar space that is offered as a vacation rental may operate but may not exceed five (5) guests.
-Healthcare providers who are engaged in the provision of care to New Mexico residents, individuals for extended stays as temporary housing, and individuals who are quarantining shall not be counted for purposes of determining maximum occupancy. - g.
-"Close-contact recreational facilities" may not operate. - h.
-"Close-contact businesses" may operate but may not exceed the lesser of 25% of their maximum occupancy, as determined by the relevant fire marshal or fire department, or twenty (20) customers inside the building at any given time. - i.
-Any entity that is not identified as an "essential business," "house of worship," "outdoor recreational facility," "food and drink establishment," "place of lodging," "close-contact recreational facility," or "close-contact business" may operate but may not exceed the lesser of 25% of its maximum occupancy, as determined by the relevant fire marshal or fire department, or one hundred twenty-five (125) customers inside its building at any given time. - j.
-State museums may not operate.
+Healthcare providers who are engaged in the provision of care to New Mexico residents, individuals for extended stays as temporary housing, and individuals who are quarantining shall not be counted for purposes of determining maximum occupancy.

+"Close-contact recreational facilities" may not operate.

+h.
+"Close-contact businesses" may operate but may not exceed the lesser of 25% of their maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department, or twenty (20) customers inside the building at any given time.
+Bowling alleys may open for league play only.
+Ice skating rinks may operate for athletic training and practice by reservation only.

+i.
+Any entity that is not identified as an "essential business," "house of worship," "outdoor recreational facility," "food and drink establishment," "place of lodging," "close-contact recreational facility," or "close-contact business" may operate but may not exceed the lesser of 25% of its maximum occupancy of the premises, as determined by the relevant fire marshal or fire department, or one hundred twenty-five (125) customers inside its building at any given time.
+Notwithstanding the foregoing, indoor shopping malls may operate, provided that the total number of persons within the mall does not exceed 25% of the maximum occupancy of the premises, as determined by the relevant fire marshal or fire department.